TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 ## Chapter 10 - Pushing data into Azure IoT Hub

-A core scenario of the C-DEngine is the on-premise datacollection for Cloud Services such as the Azure IoT Hub.
+A core scenario of the C-DEngine is the on-premise data collection for Cloud Services such as the Azure IoT Hub.

 ***PLUGIN Azure IoT Hub***